Commercial Truck Accident Lawyers

 Each of the entities listed above have insurance to protect them in the aftermath of a trucking accident, and it’s not uncommon for these entities to fight among themselves over liability.

-Whoever is responsible, Avrek Law Firm, will get to the bottom of it and secure maximum compensation to pay for medical bills, lost wages, pain and suffering, and other losses for our clients.
+Whoever is responsible, Avrek Law Firm will get to the bottom of it and secure maximum compensation to pay for medical bills, lost wages, pain and suffering, and other losses for our clients.

-Speak With a Knowledgeable California Truck Accident Attorney
+Speak with a Knowledgeable Truck Accident Attorney

 Truck accidents are very different than typical motor vehicle accidents in terms of both the injuries they cause and the liabilities they trigger.
-Avrek Law Firm, attorneys have dealt with many truck accident cases.
+Avrek Law Firm attorneys have dealt with many truck accident cases.